Supported virtualization platforms

 For your convenience, TurnKey appliances are available in multiple build types:

-- The default VM build is recommended for users of VirtualBox and low-end VMWare products (Player, Workstation, Server).
+- The VMDK VM build was the previously recommended default.
+It is recommended for users of legacy low-end VMware products (Player, Workstation, Server).
 These work on KVM too.
+Some users have reported success in Xen HVM as well although that has not been confirmed.

 - The OpenStack build is for use on OpenStack virtualization (or implementations which use OpenStack, such as StackOps).
 Announcement and details.